 Stimulant drugs that increase metabolic rate, such as amphetamines, are often effective for promoting weight loss, but can be associated with a high risk-to-benefit ratio.
 As a result, numerous prescription as well as over-the-counter stimulants have been withdrawn or strictly limited to short-term use with small populations of individuals, leaving few prescription medication options available.
 Patients and doctors seeking safe, effective metabolism-enhancing weight-loss alternatives may find satisfactory solutions through certain naturally-occurring substances found in some common foods.
 These provide a gentle energy-burning boost, while avoiding many of the health hazards of harsh stimulants.

 The same compounds in green tea that give it powerful antioxidant and anticancer benefits also make green tea a healthy addition to a weight loss program.
 Known as catechins, these compounds provide a mild metabolic boost that increases fat burning without the dangerous side effects of stimulants.
-Catechins also decrease fat absorption, suppress appetite and inhibit enzymes required for the production of fat5.
+Catechins also decrease fat absorption, suppress appetite and inhibit enzymes required for the production of fat.
 A review of previously published research found that green tea catechins decreased body weight by an average of 0.44 kg.
-When combined with caffeine, a weight loss of 1.38 kg occurred6.
-Other studies have found that green tea provided modest, but insignificant weight loss7,8, with one study also concluding that green tea failed to maintain weight loss over time8.
+When combined with caffeine, a weight loss of 1.38 kg occurred.
+Other studies have found that green tea provided modest, but insignificant weight loss with one study also concluding that green tea failed to maintain weight loss over time.

-Some studies have concluded that capsaicin may increase risk for stomach cancer while other studies have not found an increased stomach cancer risk11.
-Capsaicin has been found to have greater fat-burning benefits when consumed with food than when taken in capsule form12.
-However, with regard to appetite suppression, some studies show that long-term use of chilli pepper may result in desensitization and diminishing results, though metabolic benefits are maintained with regular use12.
+Some studies have concluded that capsaicin may increase risk for stomach cancer while other studies have not found an increased stomach cancer risk.
+Capsaicin has been found to have greater fat-burning benefits when consumed with food than when taken in capsule form.
+However, with regard to appetite suppression, some studies show that long-term use of chilli pepper may result in desensitization and diminishing results, though metabolic benefits are maintained with regular use.